 Finally, it may sound ridiculous, but you should make sure that a car that’s been advertised as a hybrid is definitely a hybrid.
-Models such as Lexus’ RX 350 and RX 400h SUVs look almost identical on the outside, whether it’s the petrol-powered 350 and or the hybrid 400h, with the only obvious difference being the badging.
+Models such as the Lexus RX SUV look almost identical on the outside, whether it’s the petrol-powered 350 and or the hybrid 400h, with the only obvious difference being the badging.
 If in doubt whether a car is a hybrid model, ask to see the V5C registration document, which will confirm what it is.

 The word ‘hybrid’ can be a little misleading, too.
 The Smart ForTwo city car, which was produced from 2007 until 2015, was sold in a Micro Hybrid Drive (MHD) version.
 This car isn’t actually a hybrid in the usual sense; it merely uses a single generator unit in place of its starter motor and alternator to start the car and then provide power to keep the engine running.
-To date, Smart hasn’t released a true hybrid, but it has switched its entire line-up to fully electric power instead.
+To date Smart hasn’t released a true hybrid, but it has switched its entire line-up to fully electric power instead.

-Other than the systems specific to a hybrid car, buying used is just the same as buying any other used car.
-We’ve compiled a checklist that you can follow to take some of the uncertainty away from the used car buying process.
+Other than the systems specific to a hybrid car, buying used is just the same as buying any other second-hand car.
+We’ve compiled a checklist that you can follow to take some of the uncertainty away from the used-car buying process.

 Where should I buy a used hybrid car from?

 Main dealer franchises are most likely to stock nearly new, ex-demonstrator and other good-quality used cars, usually marketed under an ‘approved used’ car scheme.
-This means the car should have been thoroughly inspected and prepared before going on sale, and you’ll get some sort of warranty.
+This means the car should have been thoroughly inspected and prepared by manufacturer-specialised technicians before going on sale, and should include a warranty in some form.
 Buying from a franchised dealer is likely to provide the greatest peace of mind, but it may be more expensive than buying from an independent dealership.

 Independent or non-franchised dealerships vary in size and, it has to be said, quality.
-There are nationwide independent used-car networks but there are also small backstreet used car dealers.
+There are nationwide independent used-car networks, but there are also small back-street dealers.
 Only you can decide where you’re happy to buy from, and dealers can vary enormously when it comes to the standard of any warranty they provide; smaller independent dealerships often only offer a warranty provided by a third-party company, so it is crucial to thoroughly check what is actually covered.
 Given the amount of technology in a hybrid car, it’s vital that you gauge the level of support the dealer will provide in the event of things going wrong.
 If you’re unhappy with the package provided, either shop elsewhere or – if the car is priced attractively enough – consider purchasing an aftermarket warranty online that specifically accommodates hybrid cars.

-Used-car auctions are not for the faint-hearted, but a good number of hybrid cars pass through their hands every day.
-Many will be from corporate fleets and hire-car pools, while some while be vehicles returned at the end of finance agreements.
-Although many of these cars will be new enough to still be covered by their original manufacturer warranty, it’s always advisable to carry out research into the cover offered by the manufacturer before you start bidding.
+Used-car auctions are not for the faint hearted, but a good number of hybrid cars pass through their hands every day.
+Many will be from corporate fleets and hire-car pools, while some will be vehicles that have been returned at the end of finance agreements.
+Although many of these cars will be new enough to still be covered by their original manufacturer warranty, it’s always advisable to carry out research into the cover offered by the maker before you start bidding.

-The key thing to remember when buying at auction is that you won’t be able to test drive the car and there’s often absolutely no comeback if it’s found to have fault that isn’t covered by the manufacturer’s warranty – if it even has one.
-It is also often difficult to determine how well an auction car has been maintained, and there won’t be anyone to ask.
+The key thing to remember when buying at auction is that you won’t be able to test drive the car, and there’s often absolutely no comeback if it’s found to have a fault that isn’t covered by the manufacturer’s warranty – if it even has one.
+It is also often difficult to determine how well an auction car has been maintained, because there won’t be anyone to ask.

 A very popular choice for buying older used hybrids is through a private sale.
-This should give you plenty of time to inspect and test-drive the car, and to check all relevant paperwork.
-In a private sale it’s particularly important to make sure you’re satisfied with the car and the sale arrangements, as you’ll have very few consumer rights.
-As long as the seller hasn’t misrepresented the car and can verify their right to sell it, the only other stipulation is that the car should be roadworthy.
-Remember, a valid MOT certificate from a few months ago is not a guarantee of roadworthiness when you buy.
+This should give you plenty of time to inspect and test drive the car, and to check all relevant paperwork.
+In a private sale it’s particularly important to make sure you’re satisfied with the vehicle and the sale arrangements, as you’ll have very few consumer rights.
+As long as the seller hasn’t misrepresented the car and can verify their right to sell it, the only other stipulation is that the vehicle should be roadworthy.
+Remember, a valid MoT certificate from a few months ago is not a guarantee of roadworthiness when you buy.

 What if my used hybrid car goes wrong?

 A hybrid car is usually covered by the same warranty offered on all the brand’s conventional petrol and diesel cars.
-For example, a Kia Optima PHEV will be covered from new under the same seven-year/100,000-mile warranty as all other models in the Kia range.
-As hybrid technology has been a recent addition to many manufacturers’ line-ups, many used examples will not have yet exceeded either this time or mileage limit.
+For example, a Kia Stonic PHEV will be covered from new under the same seven-year/100,000-mile warranty as all other models in the Kia range.
+As hybrid technology has been a recent addition to many manufacturers’ line-ups, many used examples will not have yet exceeded either the time or mileage limits of their manufacturer warranties.

-Manufacturers will sometimes make extra allowances in a hybrid’s warranty to accommodate parts that aren’t relevant to normal cars.
-Kia, for example, includes the battery pack, starter, generator and control unit for the hybrid engine under the warranty it gives all its hybrid cars.
+Makers will sometimes make extra allowances in a hybrid car’s warranty to accommodate parts that aren’t relevant to normal cars.
+Kia, for example, includes the battery pack, starter, generator and control unit for the hybrid engine.

-If you’re buying a car which is no longer covered by its new car warranty, or from outside the official dealer network for your car’s brand, be very careful to establish precisely what cover, if any, you’re being supplied with.
-Many car dealers source their warranty packages from aftermarket suppliers, and not all of these allow for the added complexity of hybrid cars.
-If you’re promised a warranty for a car you’re looking at, ask to see proof that it specifically includes the car’s hybrid system and battery.
+If you’re buying a car that is no longer covered by its new-car warranty, or is from outside the official dealer network for your model’s brand, be very careful to establish precisely what cover, if any, you’re being supplied with.
+Many dealers source their warranty packages from aftermarket suppliers and, as we said, not all of these allow for the added complexity of hybrids.
+If you’re promised a warranty for a model you’re looking at, ask to see proof that this specifically includes the car’s hybrid system and battery.

-In fact, a car dealer has no obligation to supply a warranty, although refusal to offer one doesn’t do much for buyer confidence.
-If no warranty is offered you’ll still have a little protection under the UK Consumer Rights Act 2015 Consumer Rights Act 2015 under which goods are required to be as described, of satisfactory quality and fit for purpose.
+In fact, a dealer has no obligation to supply a warranty, although refusal to offer one doesn’t do much for buyer confidence.
+If no warranty is offered, you’ll still have a little protection under the UK Consumer Rights Act 2015, under which goods are required to be as described, of satisfactory quality and fit for purpose.

 Should I be worried about battery life?

-As with all consumer goods, it is natural for batteries in all consumer goods to lose performance over the years, and the older a hybrid car is, the greater the likelihood its battery has deteriorated to some extent since it was new.
+As with all consumer goods, it is natural for batteries to lose performance over time.
+The older a hybrid car is, the greater the likelihood its battery has deteriorated to some extent.

-The good news is that the batteries in hybrid cars have been designed to last as long as possible given all the conditions and driving styles that a car is likely to be exposed to.
-Manufacturers’ separate battery warranties for hybrids give a good indication each one’s life expectancy.
+The good news is that the batteries in hybrids have been designed to last as long as possible, given all the conditions and driving styles that a car is likely to be exposed to.
+Manufacturers’ separate battery warranties for hybrids give a good indication of each one’s life expectancy.

 However, no manufacturer will claim that the batteries in its hybrid cars will retain their full performance forever.
-Kia is specific about this, stating that its battery warranty covers repairs needed to keep the battery to at least 70% of its capacity, but doesn’t promise more.
+Kia is specific about this, stating that its battery warranty covers repairs needed to keep the battery to at least 70 per cent of its capacity, but doesn’t promise more.

 Getting the best deal on a used hybrid car

-The best advice we can give when you visit a car dealer is to take your time and not to rush.
-This will help you to stay in control and, when you finally make your purchase, leave safe in the knowledge that you’ve made the right deal.
+As with any type of car, the best approach when you visit a dealer is to take your time and not to rush.
+This will help you to stay in control and, if you choose to go ahead with a purchase, leave safe in the knowledge that you’ve made the right deal.

-Although hybrid cars are technologically different from their conventional counterparts, buying one involves the same process as any other used car purchase.
+Although hybrids are technologically different from their conventional counterparts, buying one involves the same process as any other used-car purchase.
 We’ve created a guide to help you get the best possible outcome when agreeing to a deal on any used car.